Darko Matić: Club career

 He transferred to Chinese Super League club Tianjin Teda in 2007 and would quickly become an integral member of the team by playing in all 28 games of the season.
 The following season when he aided the team to a fourth-place finish and had a chance to play AFC Champions League football.
 At the beginning of the 2009 league season Beijing Guoan were interested at his defensive abilities and signed him, this was to prove a successful signing when Matić once more quickly became an integral member of the team and aided Beijing to win their first league title.

 Matić featured in most Beijing Guoan matches since joining the club including a run into the last 16 of the AFC Champions League where Guoan lost out to the eventual runners-up, Korean side FC Seoul.
-He scored a rare goal toward the end of 2014 in a 2-2 draw with Shandong Luneng.
+He scored a rare goal toward the end of 2014 in a 2–2 draw with Shandong Luneng.

-Matić has become a rare foreign player in Chinese football in that he has played over 200 games for Beijing Guoan by the end of the 2014 Chinese Super League season for one club and is now top of the list for appearances by a CSL foreign player.
-He subsequently has become a legend with the fans in Beijing and has a following on Sina Weibo of over 1.3 million people.
-Matić has expressed an interest in staying in China in the future with the possibility of getting involved in coaching.
+Matić has become a rare foreign player in Chinese football in that he has played over 200 games for Beijing Guoan by the end of the 2014 Chinese Super League season for one club and is now top of the list for appearances by a CSL foreign players.
+He subsequently became a legend amongst fans in Beijing with a following on Sina Weibo of over 1.3 million people.
+Matić has expressed interest in staying in China in the future with the possibility of getting involved in coaching.

 In January 2016, Matić transferred to fellow Chinese Super League side Changchun Yatai.
 He announced his retirement in February 2017.

 Matić became the director of International Division of Beijing Guoan on 5 April 2017.